CONSTITUTION AND BYLAWS

 The name of the club shall be Pacific Coast Parson Russell Terrier Club

 Section 2.
 Objectives

 The objectives of the club shall be:

-(a)To encourage and promote quality in the breeding of purebred Parson Russell Terriers and Russell Terriers and to do all possible to bring their natural qualities to perfection; (b)To urge members and breeders to accept the standard of the breed as approved by The American Kennel Club as the only standard of excellence by which Parson Russell Terriers and Russell Terriers shall be judged; (c)To do all in its power to protect and advance the interests of the breed by encouraging sportsmanlike competition at:
+(a)To encourage and promote quality in the breeding of purebred Parson Russell Terriers and to do all possible to bring their natural qualities to perfection; (b)To urge members and breeders to accept the standard of the breed as approved by The American Kennel Club as the only standard of excellence by which Parson Russell Terriers Terriers shall be judged; (c)To do all in its power to protect and advance the interests of the breed by encouraging sportsmanlike competition at:

 - Any other competitions for which they are eligible

-(d)To conduct the following sanctioned events under the rules and regulations of the American Kennel Club:
+(d)To conduct sanctioned events listed above in (c) under the rules and regulations of the American Kennel Club

 Section 3.
 Non Profit Status

 The club shall not be conducted or operated for profit, and no part of any profits or remainder or residue from dues or donations to the club shall inure to the benefit of any member or individual.

 Section 4.
 Bylaws